jtsdaniel/Toollib-simulator/README.md

 # Toollib-simulator
-***description***: This project works on a simulation of tools library system that has 9 main categories and each has unique tool types for members to borrow.
+***description***: This project build a complex simulation of tools library system that has 9 main categories and each has unique tool types for members to borrow.
 All the transactions/actions/updates from “staff” and “member” are systematically recorded by the application.
 The user can login/register to the application to actually use the system.

 ## Installation guide